dsc-courses/dsc80-2024-sp/syllabus.md

 chronological order), and then to other assignments.
-This is done to prevent you from receiving a 0 on, say, Project 3, if you've used all of your slip days on labs up until that point; in such a case, you’d instead receive a 0 on an earlier lab that isn’t weighted as much in your grade.
+This is done to prevent you from receiving a 0 on, say, Project 3, if you've used all of your slip days on labs up until that point; in such a case, you’d instead receive a 0 on an earlier lab that isn’t weighted as much in your grade. -->

 ### Regrade Requests

 Most of the labs and projects are autograded, but some questions are manually graded.
-If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **three days** of the grades being released.
-If you do not submit a regrade request within three days, your original grade will be final.
+If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **two days** of the grades being released.
+If you do not submit a regrade request within two days, your original grade will be final.

 **Regrade Requests for Manually Graded Problems**